michael-gazda/nameservice/spec/02_state.md

 ## Parameters and base types

-Names which exist within the nameservice have a single state in the KVStore.
-This state is defined by the WhoIs struct:
+Names in the nameservice KVStore have a single state defined by the WhoIs struct parameter set:

 ```
 type Whois struct {